Technology whizz kid tackles Greek tax evasion

 "The budget and the bailout plan are setting clear targets.
 Everybody will be measured against them, every quarter," Theoharis said in an interview at his modest office in the finance ministry.

-His appointment shows a realisation that computerising the antiquated, paper-based tax administration is the way to cross-check scattered data and help to uncover large-scale tax fraud.
+His appointment shows a realization that computerizing the antiquated, paper-based tax administration is the way to cross-check scattered data and help to uncover large-scale tax fraud.

 ASTONISHING TAX EVASION